jcoelho-pt/my-master-bigdata/mod6-Infraestrutura_BigData/Hadoop-Ecosystem.md

 - **[HCatalog](https://cwiki.apache.org/confluence/display/Hive/HCatalog)** is a table and storage management layer for Hadoop that enables users with different data processing tools — Pig, MapReduce — to more easily read and write data on the grid
 - **[Lucerne](http://lucene.apache.org/core/)** a high-performance, full-featured text search engine library written entirely in Java.
 It is a technology suitable for nearly any application that requires full-text search, especially cross-platform
 - **[Mahout](http://mahout.apache.org/)** is a machine learning and data mining project used to assist in the search for patterns in large datasets.
 It has recommendation, clustering and classification algorithms
 - **[Oozie](http://oozie.apache.org/)** is a workflow scheduler system to manage Apache Hadoop jobs; Oozie Workflow jobs are Directed Acyclical Graphs (DAGs) of actions; Oozie Coordinator jobs are recurrent Oozie Workflow jobs triggered by time (frequency) and data availability
+- **[Pig](http://pig.apache.org/)** High level procedural language used for data analysis and parallel process execution
+- **[Spark](https://spark.apache.org/)** data computing engine.
+Spark provides a simple and expressive programming model that supports multiple applications including ETL (extract, transform, load), machine learning, chain processing and graphic computing